ivan-sincek/forbidden/README.md

 **Remarks:**

 * all HTTP request headers, values, URL path bypasses, etc., were validated based on the official documentation or public infosec write-ups,
-* by default, `Forbidden` is locked to `PycURL` and `Stresser` is locked to `Python Requests`,
+* by default, `Forbidden` is "locked" to `PycURL` and `Stresser` is "locked" to `Python Requests`,
 * Python Requests is up to 3x faster than PycURL, but PycURL is a bit more customizable,
 * PycURL might also throw `OSError` if large number of threads is used due to opening too many session cookie files at once,
-* at the moment, only `2xx` and `3xx` HTTP status codes are included in results and shown in CLI output,
+* by default, only `2xx` and `3xx` HTTP status codes are included in results and shown in the output,
 * `length` attribute in results includes only HTTP response body length,
 * testing `double headers` is locked to `Python Requests` because PycURL does not support it,
 * testing `encodings` is locked to `PycURL` because Python Requests does not support it,
 * connection and read timeout is set to `60` seconds,
-* beware of `rate limiting` and other similar anti-bot protections, take some time before you run the script again on the same domain,
+* beware of `rate limiting` and other similar anti-bot protections, take some time before running the script again on the same domain,
 * some web proxies might normalize URLs (e.g., when testing `encodings`), modify HTTP requests, or drop HTTP requests entirely,
 * some websites might require a valid or very specific `User-Agent` HTTP request header,
 * cross-site tracing (XST) is `no longer` considered to be a vulnerability.

 **High priority plans:**

-* add the silent option, to not show the CLI output,
+* add the silent option, to not show the console output,
-* add the no color option, to not show colors in the CLI output,
+* add the no color option, to not show colors in the console output,
 * use brute forcing to validate allowed HTTP methods if HTTP OPTIONS method is not allowed,
 * add tests for HTTP cookies, `User-Agent` HTTP request header, CRLF, and Log4j.